drchangliu/cs3200f22/README.md

 To learn many of these features, you'll be implementing them yourselves within a series of increasingly complex interpreters for small programming languages.
 The meta-language for programming and discussion is OCaml.

 ## Prerequisites
-CS 2650 and 3000, but also: Some mathematical maturity (at the level of "I've seen and done a few proofs before") and (most importantly) a desire to learn!
+(CS 2650 or CS 2653) and (CS 3000 or MATH 3050) and C or better in CS 2401, but also: Some mathematical maturity (at the level of "I've seen and done a few proofs before") and (most importantly) a desire to learn!

 |                       |         Details      |
 |-----------------------|----------------------|